Boarding house: History

 Boarding houses were common in most US cities throughout the 19th century and until the 1950s.
 In Boston, in the 1830s, when landlords and their boarders were added up, between one third and one half of the city's entire population lived in a boarding house.
-Boarding houses ran from large purpose-built buildings down to "genteel ladies," who rented a room or two as a way of earning a little extra money.
+Boarding houses ran from large purpose-built buildings down to "genteel ladies", who rented a room or two as a way of earning a little extra money.
 Large houses were converted to boarding houses, as wealthy families moved to more fashionable neighborhoods.
 The boarders in the 19th century ran the gamut as well, from well-off businessmen to poor laborers, and from single people to families.
 In the 19th century, between a third to half of urban dwellers rented a room to boarders or were boarders themselves.
 In New York in 1869, the cost of living in a boarding house ranged from $2.50 to $40 a week.
 (Note: For comparison purposes, a laborer in the construction trades in New York usually earned $1.00 to $1.50 per day around that time.)
 Some boarding houses attracted people with particular occupations or preferences, such as vegetarian meals.

 The boarding house reinforced some social changes: it made it feasible for people to move to a large city and away from their families.
 The distance from relatives brought social anxieties and complaints that the residents of boarding houses were not respectable.
 Boarding out gave people the opportunity to meet other residents and so they promoted some social mixing.
 That had advantages, such as learning new ideas and new people's stories, and also disadvantages, such as occasionally meeting disreputable or dangerous people.
-Most boarders were men, but women found that they had limited options: a co-ed boarding house might mean meeting objectionable men, but an all-female boarding house might be or at least be suspected of being a brothel.
+Most boarders were men, but women found that they had limited options: a mixed-gender boarding house might mean meeting objectionable men, but an all-female boarding house might be or at least be suspected of being a brothel.

 Boarding houses attracted criticism: in 1916, Walter Krumwilde, a Protestant minister, saw the rooming house or boardinghouse system [as] "spreading its web like a spider, stretching out its arms like an octopus to catch the unwary soul."
-Attempts to reduce boarding house availability had a gendered impact, as boarding houses were typically operated or managed by women "matrons," and closing boarding houses reduced that opportunity for women to make a living from operating such houses.
+Attempts to reduce boarding house availability had a gendered impact, as boarding houses were typically operated or managed by women "matrons", and closing boarding houses reduced that opportunity for women to make a living from operating such houses.